EE462/ee462.github.io/index.md

 * [github pages](https://pages.github.com/){:target="_blank"}
 * Clarkson's own web hosting services.
 This is automaticaly enabled by placing your webpage files (i.e. _index.html_) in you *public_html* directory inside your polaris home directory.

+### Due date:
+This lab will be due on Wednesday March 27 at 11:59pm.

 ### What you need:
 * Create a Github account using your Clarkson email.
 * git installed in you Linux machine [tutorial](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).